Abdul-Haseeb-Mohammed/Employee-Attrition-Prediction/Employee Attrition Prediction/README.md

 Employee Attrition Prediction
 ==============================

-To make a model to predict if an employee will attrite or not
+To make a model to predict if an employee will attrite or not using Support Vector Machine

 Project Organization
 ------------